Living Standard — Last Updated 13 May 2026

 local attributes | No duplicates are allowed. | No duplicates are allowed. |

-local removeAttributes | Local remove must be a subset of the global allow lists. | No duplicates are allowed. |
+local removeAttributes | Local remove has to be a subset of the global allow lists. | No duplicates are allowed. |

 The dataAttributes setting allows